M1st3r-G/BeanBattle/README.md

 # BeanBattle

 This is Bean Battle, a **Very** simple (probably) unfinished X-Com like game, just to try out different styles and Mechanics.
-Its more to be seen as a learning and testing Project than a finished game.
+It's more to be seen as a learning and testing Project than a finished game.

 ---

 ToDo:
 - Next
+  - Comment
   - Visualize Path
+  - Sound
+  - Menu

 - Enhancements
   - Animations
+    - Move
+    - Attack
+    - TimeChange
   - Better Hover Zone/ Indicator
   - Implement More Actions
     - Evil/Help as Healing or De-Buff